corechunk/extras/files/compilers/c_cpp/files/mingw_w64.md

 ```bash
 pacman -S mingw-w64-ucrt-x86_64-gcc
 ```
-Note : also install this if you wanna use "MinGW Makefiles" generator with cmake ==> `mingw-w64-ucrt-x86_64-make`
+Note : also install this in the same way if you wanna use "MinGW Makefiles" generator with cmake ==> `mingw-w64-ucrt-x86_64-make`

 - The terminal window will show the output as below.
 Press 'Enter' to continue: